ReraLtd/xml-feed-specification/index.md

 &nbsp;

-# Why Choose RERA XML Feed?
+# Real Estate Listings XML Feed

 ## The New Standard for Real Estate Integration